-ALTON, Illinois – Simmons Hanly Conroy, one of the nation’s largest mass torts firms, is pleased to announce a $34 million verdict secured against Ford Motor Company has been ranked among The National Law Journal’s Top 100 Verdicts for 2019.
+ALTON, Illinois – Simmons Hanly Conroy, one of the nation’s leading mesothelioma law firms, is pleased to announce a $34 million verdict secured against Ford Motor Company has been ranked among The National Law Journal’s Top 100 Verdicts for 2019.
 Compiled by VerdictSearch, an affiliate of The National Law Journal, the list appeared in the legal publication on Sept.
 1.

 The case is Putt v.
 CBS Corp.; Los Angeles Co., Calk., Super.
 Ct.; Nos.
 18STCV06912 and JCCP4674.